fuglaro/remoteVCC/README.md

 **Note that this is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
 Imagine one person implemented this when at home feeling really unwell.
 Also note the need for a security audit of the whole dependency chain.**

 Communication between the client and server is first established through the router service.
 This relies on WSS connections and therefore has a need for digital certificates.
 When the router is running in Web Mode and isn't just using its own host as the server, this should be via a certificate authority.
-When running Direct Mode, and you have control of both your client and your server, or you are inside a trusted network, you can have the router create your own self-signed certificate (SHA256 signed, 2048 bit RSA cert, valid for a year).
+When running Direct Mode, and you have control of both your client and your server, or you are inside a trusted network, you can use your own self-signed certificate.

 Communication is established as follows:
-* In Web Mode, the router is set up with a digital certificate registered with a certificate authority.
-In Direct Mode, inside a secure environment, the router can alternatively be set up with a self signed certificate.
+* The router is set up with a digital certificate registered wither with a certificate authority, or self signed.
 * Connections to the router are made via HTTPS and WSS.
 Connections without TLS are denied by the router.
 * A JSON Web Token (created with HMAC-SHA512 using a 2048 bit random key) is obtained.
 Web Mode requires an OAuth2 service for authentication, before returning a short lived JWT, while Direct Mode outputs to the console a permanent JWT for manual collection at launch.
 * A new WSS WebSocket connection is authenticated as it is establised (before the connection upgrade) by sending the JSON Web Token as the access_token.